daudi93/Fast-APIs-Tester-With-Advanced-Features/README.md

 # 🚀 FastAPI Launcher + API Tester GUI (Offline Executable)

+## 📜 License

+This project is open-source under the [MIT License](LICENSE).
+Feel free to use, fork, and modify it for your kingdom.
+All glory belongs to **Qaisar Baloch 👑**.

 This is a beautiful, modern **Tkinter-based GUI tool** designed for developers working with **FastAPI + SQL Server**.
 It helps you:

 - ✅ Start FastAPI servers with one click